vtphan/HeteroplasmyWorkflow/README.md

 1. Required inputs:

-- READS_DIR: path to reads directory.
+- READS_DIR: path to reads directory containing FASTQ/FQ file(s).
 - REF: path to reference genomes.
 This is the concatenated of all genomes (nuclear DNA, mitochondrial genome, chloroplast genome).
 - LOG_FILE: path to log file.
 - OUTPUT_DIR: path to output directory.